adnankarim/ai-in-medicine-diagnosis-prognosis-treatment/Blood Cell Object Detection - YOLOv5./README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1LHqkLYXAkZXMsXt-KQEBDpaZZiPZk7zk?authuser=1#scrollTo=7mGmQbAO5pQb)

+At present, detecting blood cells commonly depends on artificial counting by observing microscope slides.
+This process is time-consuming and requires a lot of manpower.
+To improve the efficiency and accuracy of blood cell detection, we used YOLOv5.

 ## Data

 - We use a [public blood cell detection dataset](https://public.roboflow.ai/object-detection/bccd), which is open source and free to use.
 You can also use this notebook on your own data.